SSV Ulm 1846: Current squad

+Out on loan

 Fans and controversies

 In the fanscene there are right-wing extremist tendencies and right-wing hooligans.
 In May 2019, several extremists attacked a Roma family.
 Four of the perpetrators had connections to the SSV Ulm fan scene.
 Despite a trial, the perpetrators were initially not banned from the stadium, which is why the club's management was heavily criticized by the Central Council of German Sinti and Roma.

 "To ignore this inhuman crime simply stunned us.
-Imagine if the same incident had occurred against the Jewish minority, then different measures would have been taken by the club´s management.
+Imagine if the same incident had occurred against the Jewish minority, then different measures would have been taken by the club's management.
 The Holocaust clearly also includes the annihilation of half a million Sinti and Roma in Nazi occupied Europe.
-And the responsibility of a club management must be the same here." - Romani Rose, Chairman, Central Council of German Sinti and Roma.
+And the responsibility of a club management must be the same here." - Romani Rose, chairman, Central Council of German Sinti and Roma.

 In addition, there are group photos on which, among other things, the Nazi salute is shown.